Ungraded/EFDBFirstApp/README.md

 # EFDBFirstApp

-Exercise about designing an application with Entity Framework database first approach.
+Exercise about designing an application with Entity Framework using Database First approach.